Season 1 (Aug 30 1997)

 The match order form is improved with a rating predictor and a player's ideal position is highlighted.
 Newbies can start asking their coach for a lineup suggestion.
 Letting two players swap positions on the pitch also becomes possible.

 All users get access to the basic training report.
-Supporters get an improved training report, including stamina and form updates, along with graphs on arena usage and fan club development.
+Supporters get an improved training report, including stamina and form updates, along with graphs on stadium usage and fan club development.
 There is also the possibility to submit match orders through CHPP apps.

 Season 47 (31 October 2011)